IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 4) Compositionality, another aspect of modularity, defines the syntactic constructs used to build Entitys that have an internal structure and boundaries.

-5) The 4D Composite Knowledge Graph defines Bounded Individuals (entities that exists over space and time) how they are composed (mereology), qualified (properties) and connected, enabling effective representation of meaning.
+5) The 4D Composite Knowledge Graph defines Bounded Individuals (entities that exists over space and time) how they are composed (aggregate mereology), qualified (properties) and connected, enabling effective representation of meaning.

 CONCEPT LIST